ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 We highly recommend installing the HEAL Data Utilities in a virtual environment, since there are several software dependencies that will be installed along with `healdata-utils`.
 A virtual environment will allow you to successfully install these packages without affecting other software already installed on your computer.
 The following steps will walk you through this process.
 You can learn more about creating virtual environments with Python [here](https://docs.python.org/3/library/venv.html).

 !!! info
-     If you are already proficient in setting up virtual environments, we recommend that you follow your usual protocol.
-The following instructions are for those with less familiarity with the CLI and virtual environmeemnts.
-If you are already proficient in setting up virtual environments, we recommend that you follow your usual protocol, pPlease jump ahead to the [installation instructions](#3-install-the-heal-data-utilities).
+     The following instructions are for those with less familiarity with the CLI and virtual environments.
+If you are already proficient in setting up virtual environments, we recommend that you follow your usual protocol, please jump ahead to the [installation instructions](#3-install-the-heal-data-utilities).

 ### Create a Project Folder